Monday updates from The Masters Tournament - NewsBreak

 Several participants are scheduled to hold news conferences on Monday, including two-time major champion Collin Morikawa and 2020 U.S. Open champion Bryson DeChambeau.

-WJBF NewsChannel 6 will have live coverage from Augusta National each day during Masters week on NewsChannel 6 at Noon, 4, 5 and 6.
+WJBF NewsChannel 6 will have live coverage from Augusta National during NewsChannel 6 at Noon, 4, 5 and 6.
+Our nationally-syndicated Masters preview, “Tee Time Augusta”, airs on WJBF at 7:30 p.m.
 Then, end your Masters Monday with “Masters Report” at 11 p.m.

 Comments / 0

-Note: This story will be updated throughout the day.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.